Magnifying Textures

 Examine how the two filter parameters influence the appearance of this RPG character:

-Each filter has a weakness.
-Linear filtering looks out of focus under extreme magnification.
+Each filtering strategy has a weakness.
+Linear filtering is blurry under extreme magnification.
 Nearest filtering produces jagged lines when texels don't align with the framebuffer grid.
 Rotate the character and you will see these jagged lines dance around.
-We may be able to strike a happy medium by scaling up the pixel art so each pixel doubles or quadruples in size.
-Then we enable linear filtering.
-The sharp transitions between pixels are smooth, but those transitions shrink in size and therefore appear less blurry.
+Neither can help us see a baby in a 2×2 photo.